MonteZOOMa: The Forbidden Fortress

 MonteZOOMa: The Forbidden Fortress, previously known as Montezooma’s Revenge, is a shuttle roller coaster located at Knott's Berry Farm in Buena Park, California, United States.
-Designed by Anton Schwarzkopf, the ride opened on May 21, 1978, and is one of eight flywheel-launched units manufactured for theme parks around the world.
-It is the oldest shuttle loop roller coaster still in its original location and the last coaster of its kind in the United States.

-Unlike traditional looping coasters, MonteZOOMa: The Forbidden Fortress uses conventional lap bar restraints to secure riders instead of over-the-shoulder restraints.
-The ride was closed in February 2022 for a major refurbishment and is scheduled to reopen in 2023.
+Designed by Werner Stengel and built by Schwarzkopf Industries GmbH, the ride opened to the public on May 21, 1978.
+It is one of eight flywheel-launched units around the world and the oldest looping shuttle coaster still operating in its original location.
+MonteZOOMa was closed in early 2022 for a major refurbishment and is scheduled to reopen in 2025.

 History

 Montezooma's Revenge was named after the bluegrass group, Montezuma's Revenge, a musical act that performed regularly in the wagon camp at Knott's Berry Farm.
 Based on the launch mechanism for aircraft carriers, the flywheel-launched shuttle loop is a successor of the drop-tower launch shuttle, and predates modern LIM and hydraulic launch systems by over 15 years.
 The drop tower models had a large silo with a weight inside connected to a similar launch system.
 The weight would drop, thus pulling the cable and bob, launching the train.
 Drawbacks included no adjustments for inclement weather.
 Also, the drop-tower launch was nowhere as intense as the flywheel launch, taking almost two seconds longer to reach the same speed.

 The nearby Jaguar! roller coaster, which opened in 1995, passes directly through the center of Montezooma's loop.
 In 2002, Montezooma's Revenge was repainted in a teal and yellow color scheme.
 In 2008, Knott's opened Pony Express, a small "out and back" steel roller coaster with a flywheel launch system much like Montezooma's Revenge.

 In 2017, Montezooma's Revenge was painted with orange track and dark green supports.
-The ride is closed for a major refurbishment throughout the 2022 season, set to reopen in 2023.
+The ride closed for refurbishment in 2022 and is planned to reopen in 2025.
+It was originally planned for the coaster to reopen with the overall revamping of the Mexican-themed Fiesta Village area, but Montezooma's reopening was delayed due to construction.

+Around the month of June, the loop of the ride was installed.
+The loop is painted red and was designed to be identical to the previous one as the original loop was donated to the National Roller Coaster Museum and Archives along with the original signage and trains.